Shamimlytton2024/Project-1-phase1/README.md

 # project name:
-sunrise and sunshine data for Jerusalem City.
+Sunrise and Sunshine data for Jerusalem City.
 This project shows phots and data of sunrise and sunset for jerusalem city in Israel.

 ## installation instructions: